moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Fetch Header {#fetch-header}

-When a stream begins with `FETCH_HEADER`, all objects on the stream belong to the track requested in the Fetch message identified by `Fetch ID`.
+When a stream begins with `FETCH_HEADER`, all objects on the stream belong to the track requested in the Fetch message identified by `Subscribe ID`.

 ~~~
 FETCH_HEADER Message {
-  Fetch ID (i),
+  Subscribe ID (i),
   Publisher Priority (8),
 }
 ~~~